DannyAmorJoubolo/Amor/README.md

 ## Contributing

 We welcome contributions!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
-Please review our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing Guidelines](CONTRIBUTING.md) before contributing.
+Please review our [Contributor License Agreement (CLA)](CLA.md) before contributing.

 ## Dual License Notice